PixelMelt/blog/content/Obfuscation/Branch Encryption.md

 >
 >In a proper implementation, an attacker wouldn't be able to infer previous states of a program it hasn't tracked, at the same time, the attacker wouldn't be able to jump into states which require non-constant values to be executed (unless it can alter the control flow to visit those nodes and has the proper key to them) - loski2619

-Say you want to protect the following code that will reveal a secret only to those who know the password
+Say you want to protect the following code that will reveal a secret only to those who know the password.

 ```javascript
 let usrinpt = input("what is the password?")